-All employees are required to complete Code of Conduct and Ethics training upon joining TGAFGL, and they are required to complete Annual Code of Conduct and Ethics training.
-In addition, all employees are required each year to certify their compliance with the Code of Conduct and Ethics.
+All employees are required to complete Code of Business Conduct and Ethics ("Code of Conduct") training upon joining TGAFGL, and they are required to complete Code of Conduct training annually thereafter.
+In addition, all employees are required each year to certify their compliance with the Code of Conduct.
 This process is handled and tracked by the Compliance Department.

-There is a dedicated regulatory examinations function within the Compliance Department, which is committed to providing the resources and data to aid regulators and their examiners in the process of conducting thorough and efficient regulatory exams.
+There is a dedicated regulatory examinations function within the Compliance Department, which is committed to providing the resources, information and data to aid regulators and their examiners in the process of conducting thorough and efficient regulatory exams.
 In support of this philosophy, the Compliance Department has developed a repeatable exam process, and the Enterprise strives to respond promptly and fully to regulatory exam requests.